 The Strategy Advisory Committee

 The Strategy Advisory Committee’s primary role is to provide independent and objective advice to the ARMI Leadership Advisory Board for the implementation and progress of the ARMI Strategic Plan 2020 – 2025.
+All ARMI Leadership Advisory Board members are ex-officio members of the Strategy Advisory Committee.

 Strategy Advisory Committee members